Why Train Here

 UF Health Jacksonville’s culture is rooted in patient care, research and education.
 The program has highly-qualified and passionate instructors who are dedicated to your growth and development.

 Shaun B. Harrell, M.Ed., R.T.
 (R), is the Program Director of the School of Radiologic Technology.
-Mr. Harrell has six years of experience as a Program Director in hospital-based Radiologic Technology Programs.
+Mr. Harrell has eight years of experience as a Program Director in hospital-based Radiologic Technology Programs.
 Prior to that, he worked as a professional radiographer in both the hospital and clinical settings.
 Mr. Harrell is a passionate, innovative, and committed radiography educator and a proficient professional radiographer.
 He has facilitated learning with radiography students in the classroom, online, in simulation laboratories, and during clinical rotations.

 Honor Society